pantheon-systems/documentation/source/_docs/pantheon-workflow.md

 - **Code** includes plugins, modules, themes, CSS, JS—anything that's under Git version control.
 - **Content** includes files not under Git version control, like images, PDFs, and the database.

-### 1. Commit code in Dev.
+### Commit code in Dev.

 Update code in the Dev environment via [SFTP](/docs/sftp/) or [Git](/docs/git/).

-### 2. Combine code from Dev and content from Live in the Test environment.
+### Combine code from Dev and content from Live in the Test environment.

 When you're ready to test a new set of changes, take your code from Dev, your content from Live, and combine them in Test to be absolutely certain that your deployment to Live will go as planned.

+Once changes are pushed to Dev, the Deploys panel in the Test tab will prompt you to commit the changes to Test:

 ![Site dashboard, test environment, code section](/source/docs/assets/images/dashboard/test-env.png)